Spokane’s Best Neighborhoods –

 Mixed Use Rating: Good, due to its proximity to downtown

+If this were a list of Spokane’s coolest neighborhoods, or most unique neighborhoods, Peaceful Valley would be ranked number one on both counts.
+Peaceful Valley brims with character due to its historic value and the natural and man-made features that surround it.
 Peaceful Valley is located at the bottom of the Spokane River George just west of downtown.
 Surrounded on all sides by natural boundaries, steep bluffs tower above the neighborhood while the Spokane River and Latah Creek round out the edges.
 Due to its geography, Peaceful Valley’s location uniquely accomplishes the normally paradoxical goals of being somewhat isolated yet only a short walk to the heart of Spokane.
-Of all of Spokane’s Best Neighborhoods, Peaceful Valley is the least populace among them.
+Of all of Spokane’s Best Neighborhoods, Peaceful Valley is probably the most distinct.

 An Identifiable Center

 Peaceful Valley is a long and narrow neighborhood that straddles the Spokane River.
 In part because of its physical geography, and in part due to its proximity to downtown, Peaceful Valley does not really have an identifiable center.
-One could make an argument, however, that the Peaceful Valley Community Center in combination with its neighbor, Glover Field, establishes the neighborhood’s center.
+One could make an argument, however, that Peaceful Valley Park establishes the neighborhood’s center.

 Peaceful Valley has the most distinct boundaries of all of Spokane’s Best Neighborhoods.
 Surrounded by steep bluffs on two sides, and the Spokane River / Latah Creek on the other two, the distinction between Peaceful Valley and its surrounding neighborhoods is quite clear.